Keypoint Transformer: Solving Joint Identification in Challenging Hands and Object Interactions for Accurate 3D Pose Estimation: Method

 \section{Method}

-As shown in Fig.~\ref{fig:block_dig}, our architecture first detects keypoints that are likely to correspond to the 2D locations of hand joints and encodes them as input to a transformer encoder.
-Using the transformer decoder, we predict pose parameters relative to each joint of both hands, plus additional parameters such as the translation between the hands and hand shape parameters.
-We also consider an auxiliary loss on the encoder to recognize the keypoints.
-Although this loss is not needed in principle, it guides the transformer decoder towards selecting more appropriate features and significantly improving the pose accuracy.
+As shown in Fig.~\ref{fig:block_dig}, our architecture first detects keypoints that are likely to correspond to the 2D locations of hand joints and encodes them as input to the keypoint-joint association stage.
+The keypoints are encoded with their spatial locations and the image features at these locations.
+The self-attention layers in the Keypoint Transformer disambiguate the keypoints and associates them with different joint types and a background class.
+The (single) cross-attention layer then selects these ``identity-aware keypoints'' to predict root-joint-relative pose parameters of both hands, plus additional parameters such as the translation between the hands and hand shape parameters.

-We detail below the keypoint detection and encoding step, how we use the transformer to predict the hands poses from these keypoints, the representations we considered for the 3D hand poses, and the auxiliary loss applied to the encoder.
+We detail below the keypoint detection and encoding step, how we use the Keypoint Transformer to predict the hands poses, the representations we considered for the 3D hand poses, and the loss used for training.
+We also explain how our approach can be extended to object pose estimation during hand-object interaction scenarios.